reeceshuttle/966finalproject/README.md

-# Using Bayesian Imitation Learning to Infer Plans
+## Analyzing the Ability of Humans to Infer Answers in Novel Domains
+# 9.66 Undergraduate Final Project
-By Reece Shuttleworth
+# By Reece Shuttleworth
+# rshuttle@mit.edu